 Disco Mexico Taqueria

-Alex Kleut, owner of Adelaide’s first taqueria Disco Mexico, says it’s essentially a taco bar like the type found all over Mexico.
-His venue blends party vibes with fuss-free food in a small-bar setting.
+The CBD's first taqueria Disco Mexico blends party vibes with fuss-free food in a small-bar setting.

 It took a four-week refurb but they’ve nailed the disco brief.
 There’s a brass-topped bar, giant disco ball, neons and a projector beaming movies such as Saturday Night Fever onto the wall.
 A DJ plays on Friday and Saturday nights.